-It’s the season for hydrangeas or what I like to call, “the mood rings of plants,” because hydrangeas can change colors depending on soil conditions.
+It’s the season for hydrangeas or what I like to call “the mood rings of plants” because hydrangeas can change colors depending on soil conditions.

 Hydrangeas are popular summer-flowering shrubs that are easy to grow and care for.
-My favorite are the Bright Blue Hydrangeas, so I am sharing my care tips so that you can have these beautiful flowers in your garden, too!
+My favorite is the Bright Blue Hydrangeas, so I am sharing my care tips so that you can have these beautiful flowers in your garden, too!

 Why I Love Hydrangeas

 These flowers are a must in every garden.
 They will grow in almost any soil and under challenging conditions.

 The best time to plant your hydrangeas is either early fall or in the late spring after the cool weather has passed.
 Once planted, add a 2 or 3-inch layer of mulch over the root zone.
 The mulch helps to prevent water loss from the soil and helps to keep away weeds.

 Hydrangeas come into flower usually in late spring and can last through late November.